Basement Waterproofing & Foundation Repair in Mansfield, OH

 Because of Northern Ohio’s humid continental climate, your foundation needs a dehumidifier to protect against mold and condensation.
 Our dehumidifier is powerful, but energy efficient.
 It’s also capable of connecting to the sump pump for automatic water drainage.

-Mansfield Foundation Repair
+Foundation Repair in Mansfield, OH

 No matter how well-built a house is in Mansfield, there will always be some sort of settling to watch out for.
 Over the years, the soil under the foundation will erode, either due to frost heave, water, or pressure from the house above.
 Without a solid layer of support, the house settles.